mlrun/mlrun/docs/runtimes/load-from-marketplace.md

 There are few options to view the outputs of the jobs we ran:

-- In Jupyter - the result of the job is displayed in Jupyter notebook.
-Note that when you click on the artifacts it displays its content in Jupyter.
+- In Jupyter the result of the job is displayed in the Jupyter notebook.
+When you click on the artifacts it displays its content in Jupyter.
-- UI - going to the MLRun UI, under the project name, you can view the job that was running as well as the artifacts it was generating
+- In the MLRun UI, under the project name, you can view the job that was running as well as the artifacts it generated.